-The individual must be at least age 70 ½ at the time of the transaction.
-Reaching age 70 ½ later in the year is not enough.
+1. Either an IRA owner or a beneficiary can do a QCD.
+The individual must be at least age 70½ at the time of the transaction.
+Reaching age 70½ later in the year is not enough.
 Both spouses can do a QCD when each spouse does the QCD from their own IRA.

+2. A QCD can be made from an IRA, an inactive SEP or SIMPLE IRA, or a Roth IRA.
 Only pre-tax amounts can be used for a QCD, which makes the use of Roth funds very unlikely.
 The QCD must be a direct transfer to a qualifying charity.
-A check payable to the charity but sent to the IRA owner will qualify as a QCD, as will a check written from a checkbook IRA” to a qualifying charity.
-If an IRA owner receives a check payable to them from their IRA and then later gives those funds to charity, that is not considered a QCD.
+A check payable to the charity but sent to the IRA owner will qualify as a QCD, as will a check written from a “checkbook IRA” to a qualifying charity.
+If an IRA owner receives a check payable to him from his IRA and then later gives those funds to charity, that is not considered a QCD.

+3. A charity must be a qualifying charity.
 It cannot be a donor-advised fund or a private foundation.
 A gift to a charitable gift annuity will also not qualify.
 A QCD to a charity where the IRA owner has an outstanding pledge will qualify and will not create a prohibited transaction.
 The QCD must satisfy all charitable deduction rules.
 If a distribution to a charity is more than $100,000, the amount over $100,000 is taxable to the IRA owner and is deductible on the owner’s income tax return.
 The excess amount cannot be carried over to a future tax year.

+5. The IRA custodian has no special tax reporting for a QCD.
 The QCD will be reported on Form 1099-R as a regular distribution.
-The IRA owner will include the QCD amount on line 15a of Form 1040.
-On line 15b, they will exclude the amount of the QCD and put the letters QCD on that line.
-The amount of the QCD is thus excluded from the owner’s taxable income.
+The IRA owner will need to report the QCD on his tax return.
+The amount of the QCD is excluded from the owner’s taxable income.
 The IRA owner also cannot take a charitable deduction for the QCD amount.